skissler/MiceAndMobility/notes/README.md

 And a key question: what is it that we're trying to describe with the equations?
 The probability of getting infected?
 The total number of infected people?
 Probably the latter - this is the closest analog to the Boltzman equations - but we'll probably want to aim for both.

+# 9 Sep 2022

+Thinking of things to put into a grant proposal:

+the infectiousness distribution (the thing you integrate to get R0) is a function of things both inherent to the virus and to behavior - critically, to the way people move and interact.
+How can we build this up from first principles?
+What data would we need to collect to specify this?
+What underlying mechanics are consistent with a given epidemiological model?